 Here, if the user enters their login information and two-factor authentication (2FA) code, all this data will be sent directly to the attacker.

-In particular, this trick also "reports incorrect password" the first time so that the victim can re-enter and verify the information.
-At that time, the hacker collects all login information, 2FA authentication code and immediately takes access.
+In particular, this trick also "reports an incorrect password" the first time so that the victim can re-enter and verify the information.
+At that time, the hacker collects all login information and 2FA authentication codes and immediately takes over access.

-Experts say the danger is that hackers can also steal session tokens, helping to maintain access even after the user has changed their password.
+Experts say the danger is that hackers can also steal session tokens (the token code of the login session), helping to maintain access even when the user has changed the password.

-- - Absolutely do not click on protest links in strange emails.
+- - Never click on protest links in strange emails.

 - - Always double check the website address before logging in